zlguo1996/FullstackSnippets/WebRTC/readme.md

-# Interactive Connectivity Establishment
+# Signaling server

 ### Objective

 In [Nuibot project](http://nuibot.haselab.net/), we want to automatically detect Nuibot devices in LAN in web application.
-This is a test project using an intermediate ICE server to solve this problem.
+This is a test project using an intermediate signaling server to solve this problem.

+### Approach

+- The intermediate server stores local IP and other information for every peer.
+- Two peers are considered in the same LAN when they possess same remote IP.
+- Every peer would be informed if other peer join / leave the same LAN.
+- Browser could use local IP of Nuibot to start a direct websocket connection.

 ### Commands